 Graduate students in the chemical sciences who are interested in affiliating their current GSO with ACS or chartering an ACS-GSO at their institution are encouraged to fill out the sign-up form linked above.
 Once completed, we will reach out to you with the next steps.

 ACS is searching for motivated volunteers to participate in this program.
 This is your chance to help shape the Graduate Student Organizations program for the broader chemical science community.
 Before you sign up, be sure that you have at least five (5) fellow graduate students who are motivated and interested in getting involved and that you have identified a faculty member who will serve as your adviser.

-- Identify colleagues interested in being a part of your department's ACS-GSO (to be eligible, you must have at least 6 graduate students (including yourself) who are in your department, are interested, and are active ACS members).
+- Identify colleagues interested in being a part of your department's ACS-GSO (to be eligible, you must have at least 6 graduate students (including yourself) who are in your department, are interested, and are premium ACS members).

 - Draft bylaws based on the template above.

 A variety of grants are available to future and chartered ACS-GSOs.
 Learn more about these grants.

 - ACS Student Communities Starter Grant supports the creation of a Graduate Student Organization.
 Apply for the $300 grant before submitting a charter application.

 - ACS Student Communities DEIR Grant is to help GSOs advance the ACS Core Value of Deiversity, Equity, Inclusion, and Respect (DEIR).
 You may request up to $750.

 - ACS Student Communities Engagement Grant is for up to $1,000 that can be used towards outreach events, group engagement, career and professional development, or group growth.

 - ACS Student Communities Professional Meeting Grant encourages students to attend a conference by covering associated costs like registration, lodging, and/or transportation.
 Your group can request up to $200 for a virtual conference, $500 for an in-country meeting, and $2,000 for an out-of-country conference.